APLMOOC/APLMOOC/docs/course/ch2/part3.md

 There’s all the Celsius!
 What’s going on here?

-In APL, all the basic arithmetic functions apply “component-wise”.
+In APL, all the basic arithmetic functions apply "component-wise".
 If you are familiar with functional programming in Python or maybe Haskell, you might know the `map` function, which applies another function to each element of a vector.
 In APL, this is done automatically for all the basic arithmetic functions, if one of the parameters is a scalar:

 ```apl
       TEMP_F - 32